LewisTowart/tech258_cloud/app-deployment/Setting up a 2 Tier Architecture.md

 Potential Blockers:

-* If the scipt is exited for whatever reason the DB_HOST environment variable will need to be set again as you have excited the shell script you were in so the variable no longer exists.
+* If the script is exited for whatever reason the DB_HOST environment variable will need to be set again as you have excited the shell script you were in so the variable no longer exists.
 * As mentioned before make sure to change the IP address in the script and that the Database instance has loaded successfully.

 What I've learnt: